 Often, these are complex programs that affect multiple plants and involve many departments.
 A complexity that is even higher when production is being outsourced to external manufacturers.

-What are typically the biggest challenges customers face in the execution of a network transfer?
+What are the biggest challenges customers face in the execution of a network transfer project?

-Judith: Every change in the production network has an E2E impact on that network and on the supply chain.
-Hence, transfers require an end-to-end involvement from many functions across the company, such as planning, quality, technical operations, and regulatory affairs.
-This requires ‘next-level’ project management.
-While project management is of course always important, in transfer programs specifically it is crucial to keep the end-to-end visibility focused on the project and scope and have the right platforms in place to connect with the impacted plants, markets, and teams.
-Ensuring that the roles & responsibilities but also the handovers between the jobs involved are clearly defined upfront is a prerequisite for a successful project execution.
+Judith: Every change in the production network has an end-to-end impact on that network and on the supply chain.
+Hence, network transfer projects require an end-to-end involvement from many functions across the company, such as planning, quality, technical operations and regulatory affairs.
+This requires “next-level” project management.
+While project management is of course always important, in transfer programs specifically, it is crucial to keep the end-to-end visibility focused on the project and scope and have the right platforms in place to connect with the impacted plants, markets and teams.
+Ensuring that the roles and responsibilities but also the handovers between the jobs involved are clearly defined upfront is a prerequisite for a successful project execution.